 CEQA directs a lead agency to identify an environmentally superior alternative from among the alternatives evaluated.
 The CEQA Guidelines (§ 15126.6 (e)(2)) require that if "the environmentally superior alternative is the "no project" alternative, the EIR shall also identify an environmentally superior alternative among the other alternatives."
 It should be noted that the identification of the preferred alternative is independent of the identification of the environmentally superior alternative and that CEQA does not require an agency to select the environmentally superior alternative (CEQA Guidelines §§ 15042 and 15043).
 Chapter 32, Other Required Analyses, includes a discussion of the Environmentally Superior/Environmentally Preferable Alternative.
-Chapter 32 of the Final EIR/EIS identifies the environmentally superior alternative.
+As identified in Chapter 32 of the RDEIR/SDEIS and Final EIR/EIS: "While implementation of Alternative 2 would result in a slightly smaller reservoir footprint, impacts associated with the proposed construction of the South Road would result in significant and unavoidable transportation and land use effects that would not occur under Alternatives 1 and 3.
+Alternatives 1 and 3 would result in the same level of impacts for all resources but would differ from Alternative 2 due to the potential for significant and unavoidable impacts on paleontological resources due to construction of the TRR East facility.
+As a result, Alternatives 1 and 3 would be considered environmentally superior to Alternative 2 at this time."